Resume Keywords: How to Find the Right Words to Beat the ATS

 Skills keywords

 A good way to make skills-based keywords visible is to include them in the skills section of your resume.
-This section can be divided into technical skills (“hard skills”) and people skills (“soft skills”) in order to emphasize your suitability for the position.
-Prioritize your technical skill set on your resume, because it is more likely to be searched and prioritized by the ATS/RMS than more abstract people skills like “teamwork.”
+This section can be divided into technical skills (“hard skills”) and people skills (“soft skills”) to emphasize your suitability for the position.
+Prioritize your technical skill set on your resume because it is more likely to be searched and prioritized by the ATS/RMS than more abstract people skills like “teamwork.”

 Experience keywords

-Resume keywords elsewhere on your application
+Resume keywords elsewhere on your application.

 For example, the data analyst from our example might write the following resume summary to emphasize their suitability for the position to the ATS/RMS: